Louis Oubre

 Louis Byron Oubre, III (born May 15, 1958) is an American former professional football player who was a guard in the National Football League (NFL) for five seasons during the 1980s.
 He played college football for the Oklahoma Sooners and earned All-American honors.
-He played professionally for the NFL's New Orleans Saints, and later the Miami Dolphins.
+He played professionally for the NFL's New Orleans Saints, the Philadelphia Eagles and later the Miami Dolphins.

 He was born in New Orleans, Louisiana, where he played at St. Augustine High School.
 He was a member of the Purple Knights' 1975 Class AAAA state championship team.

 Louis B. Oubre, III attended the University of Oklahoma, coached by College Football Hall of Fame Coach Barry Switzer where he played for the Sooners from 1977 to 1980.
+He was a stalwart on the offensive line that ran the vaunted Wishbone Offense.
+He blocked for the Heisman Trophy winner Billy Simms.
 As a senior in 1980, he was recognized as a consensus first-team All-American.